 Blend the strawberries with the sugar until you obtain a smooth sauce

-Dust them with powdered sugar and serve them hot with the strawberry sauce on the side
+Dust with powdered sugar and serve still hot with the strawberry sauce on the side

 Pan